British Isles: History

-2.5 million years ago the British Isles were repeatedly submerged beneath an ice sheet which extended into the middle of the North Sea, with a larger ice sheet that covered a significant proportion of Scandinavia on the opposite side.
+2.5 million years ago the British Isles were repeatedly submerged beneath an ice sheet that extended into the middle of the North Sea, with a larger ice sheet that covered a significant proportion of Scandinavia on the opposite side.
 Around 1.9 million years ago these two ice sheets frequently merged, essentially creating a land bridge between Scandinavia and northern Great Britain.
-Further south, there was a direct land bridge, now known as Doggerland, which was gradually submerged as sea levels rose.
+Further south there was a direct land bridge, now known as Doggerland, which was gradually submerged as sea levels rose.
 However, the Irish Sea was formed before Doggerland was completely covered in water, with Ireland becoming an island roughly 6,000 years before Great Britain did.

+The first evidence of human activity on the islands dates from 840,000 or 950,000 years ago, based on flint tools found near Happisburgh on the Norfolk coast of Great Britain.
+In contrast, the earliest evidence of human activity on the island of Ireland dates from 12,500 years ago.

-At the time of the Roman Empire, about two thousand years ago, various tribes, which spoke Celtic dialects of the Insular Celtic group, were inhabiting the islands.
+At the time of the Roman Empire, about two thousand years ago, various tribes, which spoke Celtic dialects of the Insular Celtic group, inhabited the islands.
 The Romans expanded their civilisation to control southern Great Britain but were impeded in advancing any further, building Hadrian's Wall to mark the northern frontier of their empire in 122 AD.
-At that time, Ireland was populated by a people known as Hiberni, the northern third or so of Great Britain by a people known as Picts and the southern two thirds by Britons.
+At that time Ireland was populated by a people known as Hiberni, the northern third or so of Great Britain by a people known as Picts and the southern two thirds by Britons.

 Anglo-Saxons arrived as Roman power waned in the 5th century AD.
-Initially, their arrival seems to have been at the invitation of the Britons as mercenaries to repulse incursions by the Hiberni and Picts.
+Initially their arrival seems to have been at the invitation of the Britons as mercenaries to repulse incursions by the Hiberni and Picts.
 In time, Anglo-Saxon demands on the British became so great that they came to culturally dominate the bulk of southern Great Britain, though recent genetic evidence suggests Britons still formed the bulk of the population.
 This dominance created what is now England and left culturally British enclaves only in the north of what is now England, in Cornwall and what is now known as Wales.
-Ireland had been unaffected by the Romans except, significantly, for being Christianised—traditionally by the Romano-Briton, Saint Patrick.
+Ireland had been unaffected by the Romans except, significantly, for being Christianised—traditionally by the Romano-Briton Saint Patrick.
 As Europe, including Britain, descended into turmoil following the collapse of Roman civilisation, an era known as the Dark Ages, Ireland entered a golden age and responded with missions (first to Great Britain and then to the continent), the founding of monasteries and universities.
 These were later joined by Anglo-Saxon missions of a similar nature.